Blackjack Card Counting - How To Count Cards in Blackjack

 The true count is used in some strategies when deciding what actions to take at what point of the game.

-Advanced systems based on the Hi/Lo counting
+Advanced Systems Based on the Hi/Lo Counting

 Using advanced counting systems that are based on the Hi/Lo counting can give you even better results.